akkadotnet/akka.net/docs/articles/actors/dispatchers.md

   * ensure high-load actors don't starve the system by consuming too much cpu-time;
   * ensure important actors always have a dedicated thread to do their job;
   * create [bulkheads](http://skife.org/architecture/fault-tolerance/2009/12/31/bulkheads.html), ensuring problems created in one part of the system do not leak to others;
-* allow actors to execute in a specific SyncrhonizationContext;
+* allow actors to execute in a specific SynchronizationContext;

 > [!NOTE]
 > Consider using custom dispatchers for special cases only.
 Correctly configuring dispatchers requires some understanding of how the framework works.
 Custom dispatchers *should not* be considered the default solution for performance problems.
 It's considered normal for complex applications to have one or a few custom dispatchers, it's not usual for most or all actors in a system to require a custom dispatcher configuration.